try-veil/veil/docs/api/provider/onboarding.md

 5. The gateway will generate unique API keys for each client
 6. Provider's static token will never be exposed to clients
 7. Gateway will handle all client-side authentication
+8. Provider-specific headers will be passed through to the upstream service

 ## Prerequisites